maozhitao/OmicsIntegrationPipeline/VALIDATION.md

         </ul>
     </li>
 </ul>
-<h4>Current pipeline use the second defination as the benchmark.</h4>
+<h4>Current pipeline use the second defination as the benchmark.
+Since the noise ratio should be between 0 and 1 and typically error will not exceed 100%, the area will be between 0% and 100%.</h4>

 ![Figure V2.
 Benchmark evaluation of drop and impute values approach](https://github.com/bigghost2054/AutomatedOmicsCompendiumPreparationPipeline/blob/Pipeline_20200307/images/Unsupervised_validation_description.png)
 Figure V2.
 Benchmark evaluation of drop and impute values approach.
 The area between 100% error horizontal line and the error curve from missing value ratio = 0.5 (orange line) is evaluated as the benchmark.

+### Benchmark comparison with reference compendium
 </h4>